JuliaLang/julia/doc/src/manual/faq.md

 To represent missing data in the statistical sense (`NA` in R or `NULL` in SQL), use the [`missing`](@ref) object.
 See the [`Missing Values`](@ref missing) section for more details.

 The empty tuple (`()`) is another form of nothingness.
-But, it should not really be thought of as nothing but rather a tuple of zero values.
+But, it should not really be thought of as nothing but rather a tuple of length zero.

 The empty (or "bottom") type, written as `Union{}` (an empty union type), is a type with no values and no subtypes (except itself).
 You will generally not need to use this type.